 Truthfully, putting in a clear effort to follow OSHA’s regulations and letting your employees in on the work you have done will put you ahead of most managers.
 According to Gas Safety In the Workplace, the statistical analysis of how safe workers feel isn’t exactly stellar:

 60% of employees are not very confident that the gas detectors in their workplace actually work

 92% of workers say that they would feel reassured if their organization installed gas detectors with an AutoTest function

 1 in 4 managers would continue work as normal if the gas detectors in a plant failed

 While these statistics are presumably pulled from a UK workforce, the same issues nag at employees here in the U.S. While the above are a good place to start, here are some other ways to make sure that your own employees feel safe while at work with regards to gas safety.

-- Label all pipes according to their contents (using these type of pipe labels) so when employees are aware of the risks involved with working around such pipes they can proceed with caution accordingly.
+Label all pipes according to their contents so when employees are aware of the risks involved with working around such pipes they can proceed with caution accordingly.
 Some pipes may contain dangerous gases such as Sulfur tetrafluoride so pipes should be labeled as such.

 Prominently display signed and dated inspection sheets that let employees know when and by whom gas detector functionality was checked.
 Inspections should check batteries (or connections if it is directly powered from an outlet), test the alarm (think of how you test your family’s smoke alarm at home), and ensure that the unit hasn’t been tampered with or received any potentially compromising physical damage.